kawu/partage4xmg/README.md

 It is recommanded to install *partage* using the [Haskell Tool Stack][stack], which you will need to download and install on your machine beforehand.
 Then:
-* Create an empty directory, which will be dedicated for the ParTAGe toolset,
+* Create an empty directory, which will be dedicated for the ParTAGe source code,
 * Clone the `simple` branch of the [ParTAGe][partage] repository into this empty directory,
-* Clone the `simple` branch of *this* repository into the same directory,
+* Clone the `simple` branch of [this][this] repository into the same directory,
 * Run `stack install` in the local copy of the `partage4xmg` repository.

 Under linux, you can use the following sequence of commands to set up ParTAGe4XMG: